acmcsufoss/js-workshop/README.md

 - You have [Node.js installed](https://nodejs.org/en/download/): `npx http-server .`
 - You have [Python installed](https://www.python.org/downloads/): `python -m http.server`

-Open `index.html` in your browser then open the developer tools and click on the "Console" tab.
+Open `index.html` in your browser, then open the developer tools and click on the "Console" tab.

 Your JavaScript code loads and executes as soon as the browser loads the page.
 From here, we can write JavaScript code in `script.js` and see the results on the `index.html` page.